tinygo-org/tinygo-site/content/docs/reference/microcontrollers/pinetime-devkit0.md

 weight: 3
 ---

 The [PineTime](https://wiki.pine64.org/index.php/PineTime) is a smartwatch by [Pine64](https://www.pine64.org/) that is based on the Nordic Semiconductor [nRF52832](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52832) SoC.
-As of October 2019, a limited amount has been produced for developers.

 ## Interfaces